Woman charged after apparent suicide attempt led to officer's drowning

 Mumaw, who had his hand on the door handle, "slipped on the slick, steep boat ramp and was pulled into the river."

-While Glisson was able to make it back to shore, it was another five hours before Mumaw's body was recovered from the frigid water.
+While Glisson was able to make it back to shore, it was five more hours before Mumaw's body was recovered from the frigid water.